 The Phase I clinical trial is typically ended when a maximum tolerated dose ("MTD") is encountered.
 However, due to the lack of toxicity of the drug to date, it is not expected that a MTD will be encountered.
 As a result, the optimal biological dose will be determined and this dose will be used in the following Phase II clinical trial.
+The Company is now completing an analysis of the Phase I data to submit to the FDA.
+The Company has also been working with the Principal Investigator to finalize plans for Phase II clinical trials in Liposomal Grb-2.
+Significantly, these plans include three Phase II trials, one each for CML, AML and MDS, of the drug candidate Liposomal Grb-2 in salvage therapy for very advanced patients.
+We expect to begin the Phase II program by the end of 2014.
+It is anticipated that the first of three Phase II clinical trials will evaluate Liposomal Grb-2 as a combination therapy in AML.

-The Company plans to evaluate patients at the close of Cohort 6 to evaluate whether the Phase I clinical trial should be ended at that time.
+In the process of evaluating patients at the close of Cohort 6, the Company will assess whether the Phase I clinical trial should be ended at this time or continued with a higher dose Cohort 7.
 It is expected that the down regulation assay will be a factor in the evaluation of whether we have reached optimal inhibition.
 It is noted, however, that the lack of toxicity is a major advantage for the drug candidate BP-100-1.01 since it allows higher levels of drug to be administered to the patient, increasing the potential therapeutic benefit.

-As noted previously, the Company has completed two of the three evaluable patients required to close Cohort 6.
-Once Cohort 6 is completed, the Company and the Principal Investigator will determine whether the optimal biological dose has been reached, which would allow the Phase I trial to be ended.
-Since there has been no evidence of toxicity to date in the trial and none is expected even at a higher dose in a potential seventh cohort, the trade-off is ending the clinical trial sooner after Cohort 6 or waiting to complete a seventh cohort with a higher dose and potentially even better anti-leukemia benefits in the patient.
-Plans and evaluation of manufacturing scale-up of the drug substance batch size continued.
+In the event that the Company does continue the Phase I clinical trial with a Cohort 7, it would run in parallel with the Phase II program.

+Manufacturing scale-up of the drug substance batch size continued.
 Scale-up of manufacturing batch size previously produced divergence from desired drug substance product parameters, with some product in the fourth quarter of 2013 not being acceptable for use.
-The most recent manufacture.
-Scale-up of manufacturing output of drug substance product and final drug produce is critical to meeting the anticipated potential for high volume requirements of Bio-Path's drug products for patients in multiple diseases.
+The most recent manufacturing scale-up drug substance batch appears to have corrected this and a recent drug batch was released for use in the clinical trial by the manufacturer.
+Scale-up of manufacturing output of drug substance product and final drug product is critical to meeting the anticipated potential for high volume requirements of Bio-Path's drug products for patients in multiple diseases.
 The larger size drug substance and final product batch sizes will also substantially drive down manufacturing cost per drug unit.
 The recent success on the part of the Company in raising capital should also improve drug supply by providing the financial resources that will enable the Company to commit to multiple drug batches beyond those required to satisfy near-term requirements.
+In addition, the Company is currently bringing on a second final drug product manufacturer, which is expected to provide improved scheduling and delivery flexibility.